toamitkumar/blog-post/content/top/about.md

 **Little known facts about him**
 - he is a physics grad, stumbled to programming and started to write code as a brain exercise
 - he did his masters in computers but never touched computer till the second year
-- he is an Aquarian, majority of his life decisions are based on intuition (following leap of faith)
+- he is an Aquarian, the majority of his life decisions are based on intuition (following leap of faith)

 {{< link_target_blank  href="/assets/AmitKumar_Résumé.pdf" title="Download Resume" >}}